Zenolitee/Cryptography/README.md

 # Cryptography
- My own cryptography algorith with encrypt and decrypt features.
+Cryptography algorith with Caesar Cipher, Vigener Cipher, and RSA.
+More stuff added soon to make it complicated.